design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/02_make.md

 ## Point
 * **Description:** Adds one or more new points to the model.
 * **Parameters:**
-  * *positions:* Position, or list of positions, or other entities from which positions can be extracted.
+  * *positions:* Position, or list of positions, or entities from which positions can be extracted.
 * **Returns:** Entities, new point or a list of new points.
 * **Examples:**
   * point1 = make.Point(position1)